cornflowerenderman/cli-compass/README.md

 ## About

-This is an unofficial command line based Compass Education client, that uses reverse-engineered API calls to retreive various pieces of information.
+This is an unofficial command line-based Compass Education client, that uses reverse-engineered API calls to retrieve various pieces of information.

 Since this client is just text-based, it loads significantly faster than the official client without all of the extra visuals